nicholaseager/nicholaseager.github.io/_pages/how-to-use-my-art.md

 The content on my website can be used for commercial or editorial purposes.
 The specific usage rights will be determined by the type of license purchased.
 All content is intended for final use and may not be used as a comp, mock-up, or sample.

 ## Pricing
 My licensing fees are based on the intended usage, duration, and geographic distribution of the content.
-A price list is available upon request, please contact me <a href="{{ "/contact" | relative_url }}">here</a>.
+A price list is available upon request, please <a href="{{ "/contact" | relative_url }}">contact me</a>.

 ## Purchase Process
-To purchase a license, please fill out the contact form <a href="{{ "/contact" | relative_url }}">here</a> and provide us with details about your intended usage.
+To purchase a license, please fill out the <a href="{{ "/contact" | relative_url }}">contact form</a> and provide me with details about your intended usage.
 Once I have reviewed your application, I will send you a quote and an invoice for payment.

 ## Restrictions
 The licensed content may not be used in a defamatory, pornographic, or illegal manner.
 The content may not be used to promote a political agenda.